 - When restoring data to a pre-existing table and the option "Disable Triggers" is used, PaGoRestore emits commands to disable triggers on user tables before inserting the data then emits commands to re-enable them after the data has been inserted.
 If the restore is stopped in the middle, the system catalogs might be left in the wrong state.

 - PaGoRestore cannot restore large objects selectively, for instance only those for a specific table.
 If an archive contains large objects, then all large objects will be restored, or none of them if they are excluded via -L, -t, or other options.

 Once restored, it is wise to run ANALYZE on each restored table so the optimizer has useful statistics.

-Support for RAD Studio XE4 and Windows x64 added, support of design time in the Lazarus IDE introduced, several minor improvements and bug fixes.
+Support for RAD Studio XE5 added, several minor improvements and bugfixes.